maier/nad/OPTIONS.md

 ## Target

 Is used by both Reverse and Self-configure.
-1. Reverse will use it to search for a check if a cid is not provided.
+1. Reverse will use it to search for a check if a cid is not provided and cosi was not used to setup the host.
-1. Self-configure will use it to configure the check on the broker - it is the host the broker will connect to in order to pull metrics.
+1. Self-configure will use it to configure the check on the broker - it is the host (IP or FQDN) the broker will connect to in order to pull metrics.

 ## Reverse mode